-Evan McKie was born in Toronto, Ontario and trained at Canada’s National Ballet School under such mentors as Glenn Gilmour, Peggy Baker and Mavis Staines.
-Thereafter Mr. McKie accepted offers to attend The Kirov Academy of Ballet in Washington, D.C and the John Cranko School in Germany.
-Mr. McKie began his career as a member of Stuttgart Ballet under the direction of fellow Canadian Reid Anderson and was promoted to Principal Dancer in 2008.
-In 2012, Mr. McKie appeared with The National Ballet of Canada as a Guest Artist and became a Principal Guest Artist in 2013.
-In 2014, Mr. McKie joined the company as a Principal Dancer.
+Evan McKie was born in Toronto, Ontario and trained at Canada’s National Ballet School under such mentors as Glenn Gilmour, Peggy Baker, Laurel Toto and Mavis Staines.
+Thereafter Evan accepted offers to attend The Kirov Academy of Ballet in Washington, D.C and the John Cranko School in Germany.
+He began his career as a member of Stuttgart Ballet under the direction of fellow Canadian Reid Anderson and was promoted to Principal Dancer in 2008.
+In 2012, Evan appeared with The National Ballet of Canada as a Guest Artist and became a Principal Guest Artist in 2013.
+In 2014, he joined the company as a Principal Dancer.

-Mr. McKie is also a notable guest artist with the Paris Opéra Ballet, The Bolshoi Ballet, Mariinsky Ballet and the Tokyo Ballet and performs in ballet galas and festivals around the world.
+Evan is also a notable guest artist with the Paris Opéra Ballet, The Bolshoi Ballet, Mariinsky Ballet and the Tokyo Ballet and performs in ballet galas and festivals around the world.
 Numerous in-demand choreographers who have created roles on him include Wayne McGregor, Marco Goecke, Mauro Bigonzetti, Christian Spuck, Kevin O'Day, Demis Volpi, Louis Stiens and Douglas Lee.
-Mr. McKie has also worked with legendary dance-makers John Neumeier, William Forsythe, Hans Van Manen, Jiří Kylián and the late Glen Tetley.
-Mr. McKie has commissioned works by Juliano Nunes, Douglas Lee, David Dawson and Andonis Foniadakis for performances at home in Canada and abroad.
+Evan has also worked with legendary dance-makers John Neumeier, William Forsythe, Crystal Pite, Hans Van Manen, Jiří Kylián and the late Glen Tetley.
+Evan has commissioned works by Juliano Nunes, Douglas Lee, David Dawson and Andonis Foniadakis for performances at home in Canada and abroad.
 He has also commissioned musical compositions such as In Time We Trust by Kirill Richter.
 “Of all of today's international dance stars, McKie is one of the very brightest” hailed Danse Magazine, Paris.

-Offstage, Mr. McKie is a visual artist and a guest writer for Dance Magazine US and Japan.
+Offstage, Evan is a visual artist and a guest writer for Dance Magazine US and Japan.
 He is also a member of Dance Magazine’s international advisory board.
-Mr. McKie is involved in research initiatives in the field of neuroplasticity and has also recently volunteered at Canada’s Centre for Addiction and Mental Health developing and leading a workshop using the ever-emerging benefits of dance/choreography as a recreational therapy tool.
-In 2016, Mr. McKie was awarded the inaugural Kirov Academy Alumni Award for his outstanding contribution and commitment to the arts and in 2017, he was named Honorary Advisor to Dance Collection Danse; Canada’s Dance Archive.
-McKie also holds a certificate in Interpersonal Relations and Leadership from école des Hautes Etudes Commerciales de Paris and has recently completed his Certification in Executive Leadership from the Saïd Business School, University of Oxford.
+He is involved in research initiatives in the field of neuroplasticity and gender studies and has also recently volunteered at Canada’s Centre for Addiction and Mental Health developing and leading a workshop using the ever-emerging benefits of dance/choreography as a recreational therapy tool.
+In 2016, he was awarded the inaugural Kirov Academy Alumni Award for his outstanding contribution and commitment to the arts and in 2017, he was named Honorary Advisor to Dance Collection Danse; Canada’s Dance Archive.
+Evan also holds a certificate in Interpersonal Relations and Leadership from HEC, L’école des Hautes Etudes Commerciales de Paris and has recently completed his Certification in Executive Leadership from the Saïd Business School, University of Oxford.